 - 1 package (8 ounces) reduced-fat cream cheese

-- Preheat oven to 350°.
-Separate two eggs, putting each white in a separate bowl (discard yolks or save for another use); set aside.
-In a small bowl, beat butter and 3/4 cup sugar until crumbly.
-Beat in the whole egg, one egg white and vanilla until well combined.
-Combine flour and cocoa; gradually add to egg mixture until blended.
+- Separate two eggs, putting each white in a separate bowl (discard yolks or save for another use); set aside.
+In a small mixing bowl, beat margarine and 3/4 cup sugar until crumbly.
+Add the whole egg, one egg white and vanilla;a mix well.
+Combine flour and cocoa; add to egg mixture and beat until blended.
 Pour into a 9-in. square baking pan coated with cooking spray; set aside.

 "Made these brownies with my kids for fiances bday and we all really enjoyed them.
 They are very soft and good warm too.
 I enjoyed them best after keeping them in the fridge overnight and then letting them sit out to become room temperature.
 (Very moist).
 My kids enjoyed them best warm out of the oven.
 I ended up using regular butter and cream cheese( not low fat) and they were good. ( what I had on hand) Next time I'll try with low fat ingredients.
 Also only had an 8x8 pan so that's what I used.
 I just cooked them like 10 min longer.
 Still came out fine"

 "Just like the other reviews have stated these brownies are easy and very good!
 Moist and soft with great taste and will be making these often."